bfritscher/cours-ptw-slides/zero_to_hero_angular.md

 Note:

-Mobile application developement can also be done wiht HTML/CSS/JavaScript with this kind of application and then be packaged into a native app with awebview.
+Mobile application developement can also be done wiht HTML/CSS/JavaScript, with this kind of application and then be packaged into a native app with a webview.

-other
-Bootstrap, Foundation, Angular Material,
-Ionic for mobile